martinlehoux/kagamino_blog/content/posts/edgedb-aggregates/index.md

   Range (min … max):    1.530 s …  1.637 s    10 runs
 ```

-This result (1.576 s ± 0.036 s) is quite interesting, because it is very close to the result of [Part 1 of the previous post]({{<ref "posts/postgres-aggregates#1.aggregation">}}) (1.622 s ± 0.028 s).
+This result (1.576 s ± 0.036 s) is quite interesting because it is very close to the result of [Part 1 of the previous post]({{<ref "posts/postgres-aggregates#1.aggregation">}}) (1.622 s ± 0.028 s).
 So my first conclusion is that EdgeDB converts my EdgeQL query into an equivalent of my first naive approach.

 ## Fixing my schema mistakes {#fixing-schema}

 Before writing this article and it's conclusion, I want to check the believability of my results with the community.
-I don't know a lot about EdgeDB, so maybe someone will point a mistake that would invalidate my results.
+I don't know a lot about EdgeDB, so maybe someone will point out a mistake that would invalidate my results.

 As I expected, [@winnerlein](https://github.com/winnerlein) explains to me in the [Github discussion](https://github.com/edgedb/edgedb/discussions/7506) that my use of `multi` in the schema involves the creation of a join table in Postgres.